eddie8615/django-project/README.md

 - Learned how to use POST request in the Django backend
 - Some understandings of Serializer, django models.
 - I think I need more easier tutorial for fully understanding of django

+### 09/Apr/2023
+- Designed frontend with MaterialUI
+- Connected to backend